RetroPie/RetroPie-Docs/docs/Running-ROMs-from-a-Network-Share.md

 ### Option 2: Add to fstab

-If you're just storing ROMs on the server, then make the directory you want to mount to:
+If you're only storing ROMs on the server, then make the directory you want to mount to:

     cd ~/RetroPie
     mkdir smb